kkumyk/using-databases-with-python/README.md

 # Using Databases with Python | Coursera
-Tasks completed as part of the Using Databases with Python course.
+Tasks completed during the _Using Databases with Python_ course.